klally36/Kratos-GPT/README.md

 ## Prerequisites
 Before proceeding, ensure you have the following prerequisites:
 #### 1. Cohere Trial API Key: Sign up for a Cohere account to obtain your trial API key, allowing access to Cohere's Language models.
-#### 2. Game and Tools: Install God of War: Ragnarok on your system and ensure all requirements from requirements.txt are installed, including image captioning models and YOLOv8.
+#### 2. Game and Tools: Install God of War on your system and ensure all requirements from requirements.txt are installed, including image captioning models and YOLOv8.
 #### 3. GPT-4 Text and Image API (Optional): Optionally, if you have access, the GPT-4 Text and Image API can enhance AI capabilities by using image input directly with GPT-4.

 ## Project Structure